AdobeDocs/federated-audience-composition.en/help/compositions/activities/save-audience.md

 1. Specify the label of the audience to create.

+    >[!IMPORTANT]
+    >
+    >The audience label must be unique within the current sandbox.
+It cannot be the same label as any existing audience.

 1. Click **Add Audience Mapping** then choose the source and target audience fields:

     * **Source Audience Field**: